angeris/IoTPowerStrip/README.md

 Note also that this code will only work with the Arduino Micro as it requires a second, dedicated serial RX/TX, which are found on pins 0 and 1 of the Micro.

+## PowerStripTCPAPI

+This subproject contains the API (written in Python) for the PowerStrip project.
+It also contains a sample server, a sample client, and the whole reference for TCP commands over the net.

-## API
+## Contributions

-Note that the API is currently not being hosted on this repository as there are issues with subprojects.
-This should be fixed soon, but in the meantime the Python sample server, client, and API are found in [Dan's Repository](https://github.com/danXyu/powerstrip_arduino_api).
+If you wish to contribute to the project, please feel free to fork the project and then issue a pull request.
+Of course, you will certainly be added to the list of contributors if your fork is pulled into the main branch.

 ## Contributors
-This project is currently being developed by Guillermo Andres Angeris, Dan Yu, and Christopher Mehdi Elamri.
+This project is currently being developed by Guillermo Andres Angeris, Dan Yu, and Christopher Mehdi Elamri of the Stanford IoT team.